 Because the Office update has a habit of installing updates for Outlook, even if you are not using it, and then setting Outlook as the default email client, it's recommended that anyone not using Outlook uninstall it.

-Outlook 2013 cannot be uninstalled from the “Click to run” version of Office 2013.
-If you have a CD or full file download (some 600 MB), you can uninstall Outlook 2013 from the Add and Remove applet in the Control Panel.
-You can delete shortcuts to Outlook.
+Outlook 2013 and newer cannot be uninstalled from the "Click to run" subscription of Office.
+Only volume licensees can uninstall Outlook 2013 from the Add and Remove applet in the Control Panel.
+You can delete shortcuts to Outlook and set a different email client as default.

-- Click the + (plus signs) to expand the directories.
+- Click the + (plus signs) to expand the directories, if Outlook is not visible.

 - Click the little down arrow on the box to choose different installation options for each feature.